google/codeworld/web/help/GuideUnit5.md

 Reacting to Events
 ==================

-You've already seen examples of sevenral events that can cause changes in an activity's state.
+You've already seen examples of several events that can cause changes in an activity's state.
 A more complete list of events is here.

 * `KeyPress` and `KeyRelease` tell you that someone has pressed or released